deadboyccc/Node-Sequelize/readme.md

 - `GET /auth/protect`: Protect a route with authentication.
 - `POST /auth/forgot`: Request a password reset email.
 - `POST /auth/reset/:token`: Reset the password using a reset token.

+### WebSocket protol

+- unfinised implementation of a websocket channel 'post' to updat the messageboard in real time.

 ## Models